Memory Effect of Gravitational Wave Pulses in PP-Wave Spacetimes: Discussions

-Changing the width of the pulse or its location on the positive $ u $-axis will change the boundary values of $ x(u) $, $ y(u) $, $ \dot{x}(u) $ and $ \dot{y}(u) $, and hence the values of the integration constants appearing in the solutions.
-But interestingly we have observed that the behaviour of the plots remains unchanged in each case.
-For the changes along the $ v $-direction, we find that the corresponding expressions become too complicated to be shown graphically.
+Changing the slope or width of the pulse or its location on the positive $ u $-axis will change the boundary values of $ x(u) $, $ y(u) $, $ \dot{x}(u) $ and $ \dot{y}(u) $, and hence the values of the integration constants appearing in the solutions.
+But that the behaviour of the plots is found to remain unchanged in each case.
+For the changes along the $ v $-direction, we determine the expressions which are too complicated to be shown graphically.

-We have also looked into the geodesic deviation equation to determine the memory effects.
+To confirm our results we looked into the geodesic deviation equation to examine the memory effects.
 Considering two infinitesimally close geodesics, $ X_1^{\mu} $ and $ X_2^{\mu} = X_1^{\mu} + \eta^{\mu} $, we have the geodesic deviation equation given by:

 where $ \frac{dX^{\alpha}}{d\tau} $ is the unit tangent vector and $ \eta^{\nu} $ is the connecting vector (See Sec.III.A of \cite{ZHANG2} and references therein).
 Putting $ u= \tau $, $ v= -\frac{1}{2} \tau $, $ X^1= X^2= 0 $, this equation reduces to